Lenticular printing: Lenticular cinema and television

 Since at least the early 1930s many researchers have tried to develop lenticular cinema.
-Herbert E. Ives presented an apparatus on 31 October 1930 with small autostereoscopic motion pictures viewable by only small groups at a time.
+Herbert E. Ives presented an apparatus on 31 October 1930 with small autostereoscopic motion pictures viewable only by small groups at a time.
 Ives would continue to improve his system over the years.
 However, producing autostereoscopic movies was deemed too costly for commercial purposes.
 A November 1931 New York Times article entitled New screens gives depth to movies describes a lenticular system by Douglas F. Winnek and also mentions an optical appliance fitted near the screen by South African astronomer R.T.A.
 Innes.

 Lenticular arrays have also been used for 3D autostereoscopic television, which produces the illusion of 3D vision without the use of special glasses.
 At least as early as 1954 patents for lenticular television were filed, but it lasted until 2010 before a range of 3D televisions became available.
 Some of these systems used cylindrical lenses slanted from the vertical, or spherical lenses arranged in a honeycomb pattern, to provide a better resolution.
-While over 40 million 3D televisions were sold in 2012 (including systems that required glasses), by 2016 very little 3D content was offered and manufacturers had stopped producing 3D TV sets.
+While over 40 million 3D televisions were sold in 2012 (including systems that required glasses), by 2016 3D content became rare and manufacturers had stopped producing 3D TV sets.
 While the need to wear glasses for the more affordable systems seemed to have been a letdown for customers, affordable autostereoscopic televisions were seen as a future solution.

 Manufacturing process

 Printing

 Lenticular front sheeting and image-processing software are both sold for home computer printing, where the interlaced image backing is inkjet printed in photo resolution and affixed behind the lenticular sheet.

 Creation of lenticular images on a commercial scale requires printing presses that are adapted to print on sensitive thermoplastic materials.
 Lithographic offset printing is typically used, to ensure the images are good quality.
 Printing presses for lenticulars must be capable of adjusting image placement in 10-μm steps, to allow good alignment of the image to the lens array.

 Typically, ultraviolet-cured inks are used.
-These dry very quickly by direct conversion of the liquid ink to a solid form, rather than by evaporation of liquid solvents from a mixture.
+These dry quickly by direct conversion of the liquid ink to a solid form, rather than by evaporation of liquid solvents from a mixture.
 Powerful (400 W/sqin) ultraviolet (UV) lamps have been used to rapidly cure the ink.
 This allowed lenticular images to be printed at high speed.

 In some cases, electron beam lithography has been used instead.
 The curing of the ink was then initiated directly by an electron beam scanned across the surface.